dragonssk/botManager-v2/README.md

 # botManager v2
 I made this project for fun, it allows you to use a handful of commands on a bunch of alts!

+You have probably seen me using this in [a literal baseplate](https://www.roblox.com/games/4483381587/a-literal-baseplate)

 **This is not a final product**, it is currently a **WORK IN PROGRESS**

 # How to Use